dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 These are split into two groups called **value** and **operation** components.
 The value components deal with the specifics of each value type supported by Knora, the operation components deal with the actual CRUD operations.
-With the current design, an operation component can be written in a generic way so it supports all value types.
+With the current design, an operation component can be written in a generic way so that it supports all value types.
-Hence there is no need to write value specific operation components.
+Therefore, there is no need to write value specific operation components.

 #### Value Components

 ##### Abstract Base Class

-Per value type an Angular component has been created.
+An Angular component per value type has been created.
 Each of these components is a subclass of the abstract class `BaseValueComponent`.
 A value component knows how to display a value of a given type in the UI and how to update it or create a new value interacting with a user in the UI.

-The base classes defines the following members
+The base class defines the following members
 (some of them are declared as abstract and have to be implemented in the value components.):
 - `@Input abstract displayValue?: ReadValue`: value to be displayed and/or updated, if any.
 The value has to be a subclass of `ReadValue`.
 - `@Input` `mode: 'read' | 'update' | 'create' | 'search'`: sets the mode of the value component.